 Broadway and Off-Broadway have roared back to life in New York.
 That's the good news; the bad news is that the ever-rising cost of tickets makes it hard to take full advantage of what New York's stages have to offer.
 The situation is not as dire as it seems, though: Discount Broadway tickets are everywhere, and modern technology makes it easier than ever to find cheap seats, even at the last minute.
 If you play your cards right, you can even find them for sold-out smashes like Hamilton and Dear Evan Hansen.
 Here are the five best ways to score cheap Broadway tickets.

 1. Head to TKTS

 The classic way to find deeply discounted tickets is to wait in line, on the day of the show, at TDF’s TKTS Booth under the red steps in Duffy Square (47th Street and Broadway).
 All but the biggest Broadway hits are on sale there, mostly at 50 percent off.
 If you are not looking to see a musical, the Times Square booth has a "Play Express" window that will cut down your wait time.
 The Times Square TKTS Booth is open every day of the week, starting at 3pm for evening performances and 11am for matinees (on Wednesdays, Thursdays and weekends).
 You can buy tickets to either same-day performances or next-day matinee performances.

-In addition to its flagship Times Square location, TDF operates three other booths in the city.
+In addition to its flagship Times Square location, TDF operates two other booths in the city.
 The newest one, at Lincoln Center’s David Rubenstein Atrium (Broadway at 62nd Street), opened in 2016 and is the best option of the bunch: It’s only 15 blocks from the main booth but it’s far less crowded—and it’s indoors, which is a big plus in inclement weather.
-The others are at South Street Seaport (corner of Front and John Streets) or TKTS Downtown Brooklyn (One MetroTech Center at the corner of Jay Street and Myrtle Avenue).
-All of the non–Times Square locations sell matinee tickets a day early.
+The other is at South Street Seaport (corner of Front and John Streets).
+The two non–Times Square locations sell matinee tickets a day early.